DAVE100ice/Altschool-Cloud-Engineering-Exam-Project/README.md

    - Ansible-Playbook - Ansible-Playbook: There are files directory inside ansible playbook, and inside the file directory, there’s another file called Laravel-slave.sh.
 There’s also the ansible.cfg, the inventory and site-yaml inside the ansible playbook.
 The ansible.cfg helps to hold the configuration of ansible, while the inventory holds the target machine IP address which is the (salve machine).
 The site-yaml copies the cron job, copies the file, changes the command of the file and runs or executes Laravel script.

-   - laravel-slave.sh - This file basically install the whole laravel application and deploys the laravel application with Lamp (Linux, Apache, MYSQL, PHP)
+   - laravel-slave.sh -  This file basically installs the whole laravel application and deploys the laravel application with Lamp (Linux, Apache, MYSQL, PHP)

-   - Bash.sh - So this just spins up our *Master* and ***Slave*** Machine
+   - Bash.sh -  This just spins up our *Master* and ***Slave*** Machine

    - Laravel-Master.sh - It's Basically helps us run or deploy laravel on the ***Master*** *Node*